CAMMA-public/ConvLSTM-Surgical-Tool-Tracker/README.md

 6. Python >= 2.7

+# System Requirements:
+The code has been test on Linux operating system.
+It runs on both CPU and GPU.
+Equivalence of basic OS commands such as unzip, cd, wget, etc. will be needed to run in other OS such as Window, Mac, etc.

 # Result
 The test results are contained in the published paper.
 Qualitative results can be found on the CAMMA ICube YouTube channel: [video 1](https://youtu.be/vnMwlS5tvHE)  and [video 2](https://youtu.be/SNhd1yzOe50)